yoinergomez/ngcolombia-workshop/03-create.md

 And when you click the button it either shows or hides the form depending on its current state.

-When you're ready let's move to the next step, where we'll be adding the **R** part of CRUD, we'll learn how to read data from Firestore and display it inside our app.
+When you're ready, let's move to the next step, where we'll be adding the **R** part of CRUD, we'll learn how to read data from Firestore and display it inside our app.